HL52840/nerf_open_chrony/README.md

 # Settings

-  - serialdbgspeed = Set the serial
+  - serialdbgspeed = Set the serial debug speed
   - bbgrams = Set the Nerf dart weight (or BB) weight in grams for joules calculation.

 # Error code explanation